- Bachelor’s degree from an accredited college or university with a minimum 3.0 cumulative and science GPA.

 - f) 500-word Declaration of “Different This Time” (Describe the circumstances that led to your prior academic performance.
-What strategies and tools do you have to place to prevent a similar experience during a post-baccalaureate program?)
+What strategies and tools do you have in place to prevent a similar experience during a post-baccalaureate program?)

 - g) 1–2 minutes informal video that will help us get to know you better.
 Use this opportunity to share more about yourself than what’s provided in the application.
 There’s no required topic; just be yourself.

 - i) We require it to be uploaded on a video hosting service (suggested sites include YouTube, Vimeo, and ZeeMee.)